openearth/xbeach-docs/docs/xbeach_manual.rst

    Effect a variation in s for the direction spreading of wave energy

+.. _partable-jonswap:

-.. table:: Overview of available keywords in JONSWAP definition file Hm0
+.. partable:: Overview of available keywords in JONSWAP definition file

+   Hm0
      :description: Hm0 of the wave spectrum, significant wave height [m]
      :range:       0.0 - 5.0